-Halfway between Florence and Lucca you'll find a Tuscan town that is gradually taking up residence in the hearts of those who visit it: I’m talking about Pistoia, a lively place surrounded by the Ombrone river valley, the Valdinievole and the Pistoia mountains.
-It is a place filled with art and special things to do, like topiary art and visiting an old factory that creates handmade bronze cymbals.
-For a classic tour, don’t miss Piazza del Duomo, which once was the centre of the religious, political, judicial and social domains of the town.
-Piazza del Duomo, the true heart of the city and home of the most famous monuments, is home to the Praetorian Palace, the Baptistery and San Zeno Cathedral, a religious building of rare beauty.
-Among Pisoia's liveliest places check out piazza della Sala, the central meeting square of Pistoia people both during the day and at night as well as home to the city market since ancient times.
-Another popular square to hang out in is Piazzetta degli Ortaggi.
-Underground Pistoia is the perfect place to discover the city in his deep heart.
-The Museum of Underground Pistoia is located at the Ospedale del Ceppo, a structure dating back to 1277.
+Halfway between Florence and Lucca you'll find a Tuscan town gradually winning the hearts of all who visit: Pistoia, a lively place between the Ombrone river valley, the Valdinievole and the Pistoia mountains.
+This Tuscan town is filled with art and unique things to do, like topiary art and visiting an old factory that makes handmade bronze cymbals.
+For a classic city tour, don’t miss piazza del Duomo, which was once the religious, political, judicial and social center of town.
+Piazza del Duomo, the true heart of the city and home of its most famed monuments, also features the Praetorian Palace, the Baptistery and San Zeno Cathedral, a religious building of rare beauty.
+Among Pisoia's liveliest places check out piazza della Sala, the central meeting square for residents of Pistoia (both day and night) and home to the city market since its origins.
+And don't miss another popular square called piazzetta degli Ortaggi.
+Underground Pistoia is another perfect place to discover the city's unseen treasures: the Pistoia Underground Museum is located at the Ospedale del Ceppo, a structure dating back to 1277.
 Don't miss learning more about piazza Duomo and see what else you can do in the this city of art.
 Check out this video for more inspiration.

-The city of Lucca is a Tuscan gem loved by people from all over the world and, in recent years, more and more people have decided to move here from other countries, both within and outside Europe.
-Anyone visiting the city of Lucca is positively surprised by the peace and quiet afforded by the old town centre and its environs.
-Visible from the walls, the Guinigi Tower, built around 1390, stands out above the roofs and can be recognized because of the trees on its top.
-The city of Lucca is traditionally known as the city of a hundred churches for the great number of places of worship of various eras inside the walls.
-Do not miss Lucca Cathedral, dedicated to St. Martin, founded by San Frediano in the eleventh century, and the church of San Michele in Foro, a marble structure built in 1070.
-From the church of San Michele, walk along the main street of the city, Via Fillungo, to the Basilica of San Frediano, one of the oldest religious buildings and the still active core of the procession of the Holy Cross on September 13.
-Read also “A day trip to Lucca” and “The (green) city walls of Lucca” on Tuscany Arts.
-Have a look at this video.
+The city of Lucca is a gem loved by travelers worldwide.
+In recent years, more and more visitors have moved here from around the world; the city’s charm lies in the peace and quiet afforded by Lucca’s old center and its surroundings.
+Visible from the walls, the Guinigi Tower, built around 1390, hovers above the roofs and is unmistakable for its tree-lined top.
+Lucca is fittingly known as the “city of one hundred churches” for the many places of worship built throughout various centuries.
+Among those inside its walls, don’t miss the Lucca Cathedral dedicated to St. Martin and founded by San Frediano in the 11th century, or the Church of San Michele in Foro, a marble structure built around 1070.
+From the Church of San Michele, walk along the main street of the city, via Fillungo, to the Basilica of San Frediano, one of the oldest religious buildings and the still active core of the Procession of the Holy Cross on September 13.
+Read about planning a day trip to Lucca and Lucca's (green) city walls.
+Check out this video for more.

-The Chianti region is one of the most beautiful hilly areas in Tuscany and perhaps Italy, famous worldwide for the production of Chianti wine.
-Vineyards, olive groves, fortified villages, castles and splendid landscapes characterize this area of Tuscany that stretches between Florence and Siena.
-Chianti is connected to Florence from the road SS222, also called as the Chiantigiana, which crosses this area of Tuscany, so it is easily reachable.
-There are many places that deserve a visit here.
-Greve in Chianti is considered as the gateway to Chianti, settled by the Etruscans and the birthplace of the great navigator Giovanni da Verrazano.
-Piazza Matteotti, also called the Mercatale, is the main attraction, as well as the Church of Santa Croce.
-For wine lovers it is definitely worth visiting the Wine Museum.
-A short detour from the Chiantigiana road takes you to Montefioralle, an ancient medieval castle among the oldest in Chianti and still retaining its original appearance.
-Back on the main street you arrive in Panzano in Chianti, where the food features one of the most delicious T-bone steaks in the world and where you can enjoy stunning panoramic views.
-Then continue with this itinerary.
-Here is another tour.
+The Chianti region is one of the most beautiful hilly areas in Tuscany (and perhaps Italy), famous worldwide for the production of Chianti wine.
+Vineyards, olive groves, fortified villages, castles and splendid landscapes mark this land stretching between Florence and Siena.
+Chianti is connected to Florence via the SS222, also known as the Chiantigiana, an easily accessible road that crosses this part of Tuscany.
+Almost everything in the area deserves a visit: Greve in Chianti is considered the gateway to the Chianti region, settled by the Etruscans and birthplace of the great navigator Giovanni da Verrazano.
+Piazza Matteotti, also called the Mercatale, is the city's main attraction, as well as the Church of Santa Croce.
+For you wine lovers out there, don't miss the area's Wine Museum.
+A short detour from the Chiantigiana road takes you to Montefioralle, an ancient medieval castle among the oldest in Chianti still vaunting its original appearance.
+Back on the main road you'll find Panzano in Chianti, a spot where you can taste one of the most delicious T-bone steaks in the world and enjoy stunning panoramic views.
+Check out more things to do in Chianti and maybe even make your own Chianti tour.

-Montecatini Terme is located in the Valdinievole area, just 15 kilometres west of Pistoia.
-It is a city full of charm and culture, near to the main cities of Tuscany, as well as being the capital of wellness and relaxation.
-Green parks, spas with innovative technology, an accommodation system with a long tradition of hospitality and many opportunities to relax characterize Montecatini Terme.
-The town preserves the atmosphere of the Belle Époque and spas are decorated with frescos in Art Nouveau style.
-There are also several sports facilities and racecourses as well as being a paradise for shopping and entertainment.
-The surroundings of Montecatini offer other interesting sights, such as Montecatini Alto.
-Reach the picturesque village by going up in the carriages of the oldest funicular in the world and enjoy the picturesque panorama over the city and the whole Valdinievole.
-Read also: “Montecatini Terme: what to see and do”
+Montecatini Terme is located in the Valdinievole area, just 15 km west of Pistoia.
+This city is full of charm and culture and close to Tuscany's main cities.
+And it's also the capital of wellness and relaxation.
+Here, you'll find green parks, spas with innovative technology, good-natured hospitality and many chances to relax - the essence of Montecatini Terme.
+The town preserves the atmosphere of the Belle Époque era, with spas decorated Art Nouveau-style frescoes.
+You'll also find several sports facilities and racetracks as well numerous occasions for shopping and entertainment.
+Montecatini's surroundings offer other fantastic sights, such as Montecatini Alto.
+Reach the picturesque village via the oldest funicular in the world and enjoy the picturesque panorama over the city and the whole Valdinievole area.
+Check out more things to do in Montecatini Terme.

-Tuscany's Versilia area is well known for its beaches and nightlife, but can be also a special destination after retirement because of its good air, its towns on the flat and the long bicycle paths to get around.
-In the morning head for the promenade of Viareggio, where you will see a lot of people cycling, walking, chatting at the bars and also fishing along the pier.
-The climate is good all year round and there are also shaded places for the summer, such as the wide pinewoods from Viareggio to Marina di Pietrasanta.
-Check out alternative things to do this summer” Don’t forget the bureaucratic (and boring) part of your move.
-Read more on the Italian official website “Farnesina”.
+Tuscany's Versilia area is well known for its beaches and nightlife, but it's also a special retirement destination for it's high air quality, its flat towns (the hills are elsewhere) and long bicycle paths to get around.
+In the morning, head to Viareggio's promenade, where you'll see people cycling, walking, chatting at local bars and fishing on the pier.
+The climate is excellent year round and the area offers shaded places in the summer, such as the vast pinewoods stretching from Viareggio to Marina di Pietrasanta.
+Check out alternative things to do in Versilia in the summer.